bartvoet/groupt_microcontrollers/nl/code/code_c_bittwiddling.md

 & (and) zal:
 * in 0 resulteren als 1 van beide bits gelijk zijn aan 0
-* in 1 als beide bits 1 zij
+* in 1 als beide bits 1 zijn

 zoals in onderstaand waarheidstabel